 line (or the generator impedance when the transmission line is not present).
 The

 The reflection coefficient also gives the operating bandwidth of the antenna.
 Antenna bandwidth is usually the frequency band over which the magnitude of the reflection coefficient is below –10 dB.

-sparameters to calculate
+sparameters to calculate the value

-antenna in the Antenna
+S11 for any antenna in the Antenna Toolbox.

 The return loss of an antenna is a measure of the effectiveness of power delivery from a transmission line or coaxial cable to a load such as an antenna.
 The return loss can also be defined as the difference in dB between the power sent toward the antenna and the power reflected back from it.
 The higher the power ratio, the better matching between load and line.
 Return loss equation is: